Let’s try some thought experiments, in the best tradition of Albert Einstein.

 We’ve proven for 10 years straight that incremental revenue efforts within our legacy business — digital or whatever — can’t offset the rapid fall in our legacy revenue.
 The smartest owners realise they can only do it by adding new ventures that make money in different ways.

-One such owner is Jim Moroney, publisher and CEO of the Dallas Morning News; read about his approach to learn more.
+One such owner is Jim Moroney, publisher and CEO of the Dallas Morning News.
 And I’ve written often in this blog about some of the opportunities available to media companies in local markets — especially in this post about marketing services, as well as in posts about the need for local e-commerce services, the future of digital advertising, and opportunities for in-store traffic.

 But investing in new revenue sources is almost impossible when your revenues and cash flows are declining.
 Investment takes cash, and shrinking companies don’t have it.